Background pattern

 • sildenafil (for erectile dysfunction)

-• alfentanil, buprenorphine, oxycodone or sufentanil (for pain)
+• alfentanil, buprenorphine, oxycodone, or sufentanil (for pain)

 • meloxicam (for inflammation and joint pain)

-Other medicines that contain:
+Other medications that contain:

-• alitretinoin (oral) (for eczema)
+• alitretinoin (administered orally) (for eczema)

-• cinacalcet (for excessive parathyroid activity)
+• cinacalcet (for excess parathyroid activity)

 • dienogest or ulipristal (contraceptives)